 During light painting, the camera will register the streaks from your light source backwards.
 In other words, if you write your name in the air, you’ll end up with a mirror image.

 The best way to solve mirror images in light painting is to draw figures in the air backwards.
 If you spell your name from right to left instead, its orientation will be correct once you look at the image.

 Gather different types of battery-powered light sources for your project.
 It could be anything from toy lightsabers to flashlights and string lights.
-Feel free to use a variety of colours to make your photos look vivid and engaging.
+Feel free to use a variety of colors to make your photos look vivid and engaging.